Fetal Growth Restriction

 CAUSES & RISK FACTORS

-IUGR has various causes.
-The most common cause is a problem in the placenta (the tissue that carries oxygen, food and blood to the baby).
-Birth defects and genetic disorders can also cause IUGR.
-If the mother has an infection, high blood pressure, kidney disease, heart disease or sickle cell anemia, or is smoking, drinking alcohol or abusing drugs, her baby might develop IUGR.
-Sometimes a prescribed medicine that the mother is taking causes IUGR.
+The most common cause of FGR is a problem before birth in the placenta (the tissue that carries oxygen, food and blood to the baby).
+Birth defects and genetic disorders can also cause FGR.

 DIAGNOSIS & TESTS

 While you are having an ultrasound exam, your healthcare provider will measure the size of your baby’s head, abdomen and legs.
-These measurements will tell you and your healthcare provider if your baby is growing normally.
-Your healthcare provider will also find out the amount of amniotic fluid in your uterus.
-In some babies who have IUGR, the amount of amniotic fluid is low.
-If your baby is small, ultrasound exams may be done more often than usual to check your baby’s health.
+These measurements will tell your healthcare provider if your baby is growing normally.
+Your healthcare provider will also be able to see the amount of amniotic fluid in your uterus.
+In some babies who have FGR, the amount of amniotic fluid is low.
+If your baby is small, you may need more frequent ultrasound exams to check your baby’s health.

 TREATMENT